smimram/GETCO2022/index.md

 undirected) identities.
 These are reflected in the semantics, for example in
 $\mathbf{Cat}$, as the lifting properties of Grothendieck opfibrations, fibrations, and isofibrations.

+#### 11:15--12:15 Gregory Ginot:  _Homotopical and sheaf theoretic point of view on multi-parameter persistence_ {#ginot}

+A first goal of the talk will be to highlight the relationship between level sets persistence theory (which are sheaf theoretic naturally) with a certain type of 2-parameter persistence theory; precisely an equivalence between the first one and Mayer-Vietoris systems in 2-parameter theoy.
+Then we will explain how to generalize this idea in higher parameter persistence introducing a specific kind of higher parameter persistence with homotopical properties.
+This is based on joint work with Nicoals Berkouk and Steve Oudot.

 #### 13:50--14:30 S. Rajsbaum and A. Raventós Pujol: _Arrow’s Impossibility theorem: topological perspectives_ {#raventos}